rakimreid/Portsmouth-Virginia-Arrests-Analysis/README.md

 # Business Question:

-Crime is on the rise in the United States and Portsmouth, Virginia, is crime as bad as media and pundits claim?
+Crime is on the rise in the United States and Portsmouth, Virginia.

+Is crime as bad as media and pundits claim?